Python

 [email protected]

 This will show a Python version if it is installed via Homebrew.
 If you see zsh: command not found: brew, you don't have Homebrew.
-You may want to install Homebrew for your projects.
-If you don't want Homebrew, you can install Python with Rye, the all-in-one tool for managing Python projects.
+You may want to install Homebrew for other reasons but it is not needed to install Python.

 If Homebrew shows Python is installed, you can get more information about the Python version, including its installation path: